Compare other providers that work with fair-credit borrowers.

 3. Even Financial

-Even Financial’s partners offer loans from $1,000 to $100,000.
-Its partners also have a much wider range of APRs than LendingPoint, offering rates from 4.99%–35.99%.
-Borrowers might have anywhere between 2 and 7 years to pay off their loan, depending on which lender they get connected with.
+Even Financial is a connection service with affiliate lenders that offer loans from $1,000 to $100,000 — much more than LendingPoint offers.
+Its partners also have a wider range of APRs than LendingPoint, offering rates from 4.99% to 35.99%.
+And you’ll have more time to pay off your loan, with some lenders offering between 2 to 7 years to pay off your loan.

-Like with any connection service, you probably won’t be eligible for the highest amounts or lowest rates if you just meet the minimum credit score requirement of 580.
-And since Even shares your contact information with its partners, you might end up dodging calls and emails from partner lenders even after you’ve been approved for a loan.
+But like with any connection service, you likely won’t be eligible for the highest amounts or lowest rates if you just meet the minimum credit score requirement of 580.
+And since Even shares your contact information with its partners, you might end up dodging calls and emails from partner lenders even after you’ve been approved for a loan — something you won’t have to worry about if you opt for a direct lender like LendingPoint.

-CompareFirst works with lenders who offer APRs ranging from 2.99%–36%, though you probably won’t qualify for the lowest rate if you meet the lowest minimum credit score requirement of 580.
-You can find loans ranging from $2,000 to $50,000 — twice LendingPoint’s maximum amount.
-Borrowers typically have 1–5 years to repay their loans.
+CompareFirst is another connection service with lenders that offer APRs ranging from 2.99% to 36%, though it’s unlikely that you’ll qualify for the lowest rate if you don’t exceed the minimum credit score requirement of 580.
+You can find lenders offering loans from $2,000 to $25,000 — twice LendingPoint’s maximum amount.
+Depending on the lender you’re connected with, you might have 1 to 5 years to repay your loan — an extra year on LendingPoint.

-While CompareFirst’s credit score requirements might be lower than LendingPoint’s, you’ll need to make at least $35,000 a year to qualify with one of its partner lenders.
-And as with any connection service, you’re limited to its network — there could be a better fit out there.
+But while CompareFirst’s credit score requirements might be lower than LendingPoint’s, you’ll need to make at least $35,000 a year to qualify with one of its partner lenders.
+And as with any connection service, you’re limited to its network and might receive unwanted phone calls after you borrow.

-Since Monevo is a connection site, you’ll have a lot more options available to you — especially since LendingPoint is one of its partners.
-Monevo’s partners offer loans between $1,000 and $100,000 — four times the amount you can borrow from LendingPoint.
-APRs also have a wide range, from 3.09%–35.99%.
-And you can take anywhere from 6 to 144 months to pay back your loan, depending on your lender.
+Since Monevo is a connection site, you’ll have more options available to you — especially since LendingPoint is one of its partners.
+Monevo’s partners offer loans between $500 and $100,000 — four times the amount you can borrow from LendingPoint.
+APRs also have a wide range, from 3.49% to 35.99%.
+And you can take anywhere from 3 months to 12 years to pay back your loan, depending on your lender.